marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Watson-AIOPS.md

-# Cloud Pak for Watson AI Ops
+## Step 1: Cloud Pak for Watson AI Ops

 At this point, you have a working OCP cluster on your platform of choice.
 Your **<environment-name>**-env.sh configuration file will contain details of the platform and OCP installation.
 You will now add to this file, the details of: